top of page

 The adjective 'insignificant' finds its origins in the Latin word 'insignificans,' which is the present participle of 'insignificare.'
 In Latin, 'in' is a prefix meaning 'not,' and 'significare' means 'to signify' or 'to make known.'
 Thus, etymologically, 'insignificant' can be understood as something that does not signify or make itself known, lacking importance, impact, or significance in relation to a particular context or situation.
 This term reflects the idea of something being so unremarkable that it fails to make a significant impression or convey meaning.

-Quiz: Find the meaning of insignificant
+Quiz: Find the meaning of the adjective insignificant:

 Try Again!